orwell-int/server-web/README.md

 server-web
 ==========

-A web server to welcome clients through the web.
+A python web server to forward a video stream to a client and capture images on demand.